major/major.io/content/posts/2021/my-twitter-reset/index.md

 categories:
 - Blog Posts
 date: '2021-12-17'
-description: >-
+summary: >-
   At first I thought Twitter was the problem, but then I realized I was making poor choices. 🤔
-images:
-- images/2021-12-17-road-clouds.jpg
-slug: my-twitter-reset
+# slug: my-twitter-reset
 tags:
 - social media
 - twitter